moff4/Puncher/README.md

 ### What is char?
 Char is the lowest (rightest) byte in cell.
-Read or echo char means that data will be written or read from only one byte in cell
+Read or write char means that data will be written or read from only one byte in cell

 ## How to run program?
 Linux/Unix: write magic number to this interpreter: `#!/path/pucher`